 Contact: Chris Ismil, 218-735-3010, Chris.Ismil@state.mn.us

 Eligible applicants: Cities, townships, counties and tribal units of government within the agency's service area.
-Multi-organization collaboration is welcome.
+Multi-organization collaboration is welcomed and encouraged.

 Iron Range Resources & Rehabilitation works to improve economic opportunities for diversity and inclusion within our service area.